SlimLPXperia/android_scripts/README.md

 Credits:

     @munjeni: Kernel, porting Android Kitkat to Xperia 2012 devices and bugfix
-    @DevSwift: Develop on Xperia 2012 devices and bugfix
+    @AOSX team: For their work on Xperia 2012 devices
-    @percy-g2: Support and bugfix
-    @Andrewas: Stable repository mantainer and support